vamahaja/ocs/ansible-deploy-workload/README.md

-# Ansible Openshift Workload Deploayment
+# Ansible Openshift Workload Deployment

 This repository contains deployment support for MongoDB, Jenkins & PGSql.
 It will deploy respective pod and start executing IO's on the pod.